 The setting is exciting, and it is one of the drawing points that vie for the audience’s attention.
 It’s a graffiti-soaked England, where the kids are drinking, and the 20-somethings already have kids and no future.
 It’s an underbelly that allows for some great, realistic and punk shots, like the opening montage as Bug and Bailey zip through the ends on his electric scooter.

-Bird is a good movie, with some exciting storylines and characters, which really comes full circle and heartfelt if the viewer can stay focused through some discerning pacing problems.
+Bird is a heartfelt movie, with some exciting storylines and characters.
+It does come full circle, if the viewer can stay focused through some discerning pacing problems.